 Design and features

 Like most of HP’s ‘Z’ brand kit, the HP Z27u G3 looks and feels like a very high quality piece of equipment.
 The aluminum chassis is a nice touch and unusual even among the most expensive monitors.
-In fact, the overall impression is very much in line with premium portable devices like tablets (opens in new tab) and smartphones (opens in new tab).
+In fact, the overall impression is very much in line with premium portable devices like tablets and smartphones.
 That’s impressive and not something you can say about many PC monitors.

 The slim-bezel design, meanwhile, ensures both compact proportions and a contemporary vibe.
 The HP Z27u G3’s stand also allows for a full range of adjustment, including tilt, swivel, height and rotate into portrait.
 So the ergonomics are as good as the design and build.